Bill Robinson

 Robinson came under heavy criticism for his apparent tacit acceptance of racial stereotypes of the era, with some critics calling him an Uncle Tom.
-He strongly resented this, and his biographers suggested that critics were underestimating the difficulties faced by black performers engaging with mainstream white culture at the time, and ignoring his many efforts to overcome racial prejudice.
-In his public life, Robinson led efforts to persuade the Dallas Police Department to hire its first black policeman; lobby President Franklin Delano Roosevelt during World War II for equal treatment of black soldiers; and stage the first integrated public event in Miami, a fundraiser which was attended by both black and white city residents.
+He strongly resented this, and his biographers suggested that critics were underestimating the difficulties faced by Black performers engaging with mainstream white culture at the time, and ignoring his many efforts to overcome racial prejudice.
+In his public life, Robinson led efforts to persuade the Dallas Police Department to hire its first Black policeman; lobby President Franklin Delano Roosevelt during World War II for equal treatment of Black soldiers; and stage the first integrated public event in Miami, a fundraiser which was attended by both Black and white city residents.

-Robinson was a popular figure in both black and white entertainment worlds of his era, and is remembered for the support that he gave to fellow performers, including Fred Astaire, Eleanor Powell, Lena Horne, Jesse Owens and the Nicholas Brothers.
+Robinson was a popular figure in both Black and white entertainment worlds of his era, and is remembered for the support that he gave to fellow performers, including Fred Astaire, Eleanor Powell, Lena Horne, Jesse Owens and the Nicholas Brothers.
 Sammy Davis Jr. and Ann Miller credited him as a teacher and mentor, Miller saying that he "changed the course of my life."
 Gregory Hines produced and starred in a biographical movie about Robinson for which he won the NAACP Best Actor Award.

-Despite being the highest-paid black performer of the time, Robinson died penniless in 1949, his funeral paid for by longtime friend Ed Sullivan.
+Despite being the highest-paid Black performer of the time, Robinson died penniless in 1949, his funeral paid for by longtime friend Ed Sullivan.
 In 1989, Congress designated Robinson's birthday of May 25 as National Tap Dance Day.

 Early life

 Bill "Bojangles" Robinson was born Luther Robinson in Richmond, Virginia on May 25, 1878, to Maxwell, a machinist, and Maria Robinson, a church choir director.
 He and his younger brother William were raised in Richmond's Jackson Ward neighborhood.
-His grandmother Bedelia Robinson, formerly enslaved, raised him after both of his parents died tragically in 1884: his father died from chronic heart disease and his mother from unknown causes.
+His grandmother Bedelia Robinson, formerly enslaved, raised him after both his parents died tragically in 1884: his father from chronic heart disease and his mother from unknown causes.

 Details of his early life are known only through legend, much of it perpetuated by Robinson himself.
-He claimed that he was christened Luther, a name that he did not like.
-He proposed to his younger brother William that they should exchange names, and they eventually did.
+He claimed he was christened Luther, a name he disliked.
+He suggested to William that they should exchange names, and eventually they did.

-His brother subsequently adopted the name of Percy and achieved recognition as a musician under that name.
+William subsequently adopted the name Percy and achieved recognition as a musician under that name.